Deception Tip 71:

-In addition, truthful speech also should be spontaneous and symmetrical with this body language that it occurs with, so it’s congruent.
-We talked about several of those previous tips, anything that happens, so whether it’s speech and gestures, should be simultaneous.
-It should be symmetrical with the sides of the body, should be congruent with the speech and gestures, that means they should be happening at the same time.
+In addition, truthful speech also should be spontaneous and symmetrical with the body language that it occurs with, so it’s congruent.
+We talked about several of those previous tips, anything that happens, so whether it’s speech or gestures, should be simultaneous.
+It should be symmetrical with the sides of the body and should be congruent with the speech and gestures, which means they should be happening at the same time.

 You’re not going to talk and then gesture or gesture and then talk, most people when they say, “Over there” they’re pointing at the same time.
 Remember the Scarecrow on Wizard of Oz, over there, this way, that away, his hands were moving exactly with his speech.
 That is how it should be, it should be symmetrical, both sides of the body, if someone is gesturing with their hands they should be gesturing with both hands.

 At times you may point in one direction or another, in that case, it will be asymmetrical, but it is still truthful.
 The main things to watch out for are those gestures that are definitely not symmetrical or that come after the speech, that the timing is off.
 It’s like that old Godzilla movie where they’re screaming and talking and everything and then all of a sudden, their lips are moving.

 Everything is way off, there’s a delay or something happens ahead of something else and then that follows, again, it’s a delay one way or another.
 Vice versa, it’s either a delay from the gesture after the speech or a delay in the speech after the gesture.